Dotnet-Boxed/Templates/README.md

 That's easy, just choose one of the following options:

 - Get the Visual Studio extension [here](https://visualstudiogallery.msdn.microsoft.com/6cf50a48-fc1e-4eaf-9e82-0b2a6705ca7d) and in Visual Studio go to File -> New Project -> Web.
-- Clone the git repository: `git clone https://github.com/RehanSaeed/ASP.NET-MVC-Boilerplate`
+- Clone the git repository: `git clone https://github.com/ASP-NET-MVC-Boilerplate/Templates`

 ## Release Notes & To-Do List
-You can find release notes for each version [here](https://github.com/RehanSaeed/ASP.NET-MVC-Boilerplate/blob/master/Source/Boilerplate.Vsix/Release%20Notes.txt) and a TODO list of new features and enhancements coming soon [here](https://github.com/RehanSaeed/ASP.NET-MVC-Boilerplate/blob/master/TODO.md).
+You can find release notes for each version [here](https://github.com/ASP-NET-MVC-Boilerplate/Templates/blob/master/Source/Boilerplate.Vsix/Release%20Notes.txt) and a To-Do list of new features and enhancements coming soon in the [projects](https://github.com/ASP-NET-MVC-Boilerplate/Templates/projects) tab.

 ## Sites Built Using The Template